ticketly/ticketly/README.md

 ("apt-get install git-core" on Ubuntu or "port install git-core" on OS X)

 The first time you run a command, such as "heroku tix:list," you will be prompted for your Ticketly username and password.
-If you're on a Mac, these are saved to your Keychain.
-Otherwise they are stored in plain text in ~/.heroku/plugins/ticketly/credentials for future requests.
+They are stored in plain text in ~/.heroku/plugins/ticketly/credentials for future requests.